What You Should Be Talking About On the First Date

 Now imagine that he told you that on the first date.
 Does he get a second date?
 I’d be surprised if he did.

-There are things that we’re willing to hear LATER in the dating process – once the ice has been broken, the foundation has been laid, and the relationship is strong.
+There are things that we’re willing to hear LATER in the dating process — once the ice has been broken, the foundation has been laid, and the relationship is strong over an extended period.

 And your desire for marriage, family, and the ability to potentially be a stay-at-home mom is something that you’re better off springing once he already LIKES you and has something invested in you — not right after he learns what you do for a living.

-To suggest otherwise – to encourage you to “save time” by offering your innermost desires on Date 1 – is simply irresponsible and ineffective.
+To suggest otherwise — to encourage you to “save time” by asking a bunch of probing first date questions to stealthily reveal his red flags — is both irresponsible and ineffective.

 For every bad man you scare away because he’s not ready for a relationship, you also scare away a good one who IS ready, but wants to date a well-adjusted woman who knows better than to get so heavy on a first date.